Di-decay signature of new physics particles at intensity frontier experiments: Experiments

 Following the discussion in the main text, we assume zero background for the di-decay events.

 To study the sensitivity of Belle II, we have conducted two independent simulations.
 The first one uses the sampler from Sec.~\ref{app:event-sampler}, where we also accommodated the selection based on the prompt kaon for the $B$ decays.
 The second one is an adaptation of our previous studies for the electron-positron colliders BaBar and Belle II in~\cite{Garcia:2024uwf}.
 As a cross-check of the approach, we have approximately reproduced the bounds on the Higgs-like scalars from Ref.~\cite{Belle-II:2023ueh}.
 The proper comparison is complicated, though.
-First, Ref.~\cite{Belle-II:2023ueh} utilized a different description of the scalar phenomenology, including, in particular, decays $S\to c\bar{c}$ above the $cc$ threshold (which is kinematically impossible) to the scalar lifetime.
+First, Ref.~\cite{Belle-II:2023ueh} utilized a different description of the scalar phenomenology, including, in particular, decays $S\to c\bar{c}$ right above the naive $cc$ threshold $m_{S} = 2m_{c}$ to the scalar lifetime.
+In reality, the true threshold for the corresponding decay is $m_{S}>2m_{D}$, where $m_{D}\approx 1.87\text{ GeV}$ is the $D$ meson mass.
 Second, the reported bound is wiggly, introducing an uncertainty within a factor of 2 in terms of the mixing angle $\theta$.